Recreational vs. Medical Cannabis: Dispelling the Myth, Defining the Differences

 By Margo Amala

 Using cannabis is becoming a mainstream option for those of us fortunate enough to live in a state with legal marijuana.
 The vast spectrum of people who come through our dispensary range the whole spectrum of diversity: young adults to aging adults, professionals to students, and people of all socioeconomic status.
-While the stereotype of cannabis users as long haired hippies may linger, that is most certainly not the actual profile of your average cannabis user in 2019.
-In most states with legal marijauna, users are broken down into medical marijuana patients and recreational marijuana users.
+While the stereotype of cannabis users as long-haired hippies may linger, that is most certainly not the actual profile of your average cannabis user in 2019.
+In most states with legal marijuana, users are either medical marijuana patients or recreational marijuana users.
 This is a gross over-exaggeration and hardly the truth of the matter.
 Each person comes to cannabis for their own unique reasons.
 Many of the “recreational users” that come into my Portland dispensary Urban Farmacy are seeking some sort of relief that a person might consider to be “medical.”

 Legalization has its roots in medical marijuana programs across all states in the United States.
-Nearly each state has followed a timeline where they begin to embrace legalization by creating a medical marijuana program.
-Then over time, recreational legislation is proposed and in some states passed and implemented.
-After implementation of recreational marijuana, in some states such as Washington and Oregon the medical programs are minimized, restricted and shuffled into the recreational programs much to the dismay of the medical patients.
-The bizarre contradiction here is: initially, in a state with only legal medical marijuana, all cannabis is termed medicine.
+Nearly every state has followed a timeline where they begin to embrace legalization by creating a medical marijuana program.
+Then over time, recreational legislation is proposed and, in some states, passed and implemented.
+After the implementation of recreational marijuana, in some states such as Washington and Oregon, the medical programs are minimized, restricted, and shuffled into the recreational programs, much to the dismay of the medical patients.
+The bizarre contradiction here is: initially, in a state with only legal medical marijuana, you can term all cannabis as medicine.
 Only people with qualifying conditions receive access to cannabis.
-Then suddenly, when recreational cannabis is legalized, all the talk of medicine disappears and it the medicinal properties of cannabis can no longer legally be promoted.
+Then suddenly, when they legalize recreational cannabis, all the talk of medicine disappears, and they can no longer legally promote the medicinal properties of cannabis.

 Cannabis makes a difference in the lives of many people, medical and recreational users alike.
-Both anecdotal experiences and scientific studies are showing that cannabis has a vast array of uses: all valuable to our human experience.
+Both anecdotal experiences and scientific studies show that cannabis has a vast array of uses: all valuable to our human experience.
 Whatever your reason for using cannabis, I wish you the best possible experience!